defano/jmonet/README.md

 Tool Base                | Description
 -------------------------|------------
-`PaintTool`              | Base class from which all paint tools are derived.
+`BasicTool`              | Base class from which all paint tools are derived.
 Holds references to attribute providers and implements empty mouse and keyboard event handlers (_template pattern_; allows tools to override only those methods they care about).
 `BoundsTool`             | Click-and-drag to define a rectangular boundary.
 Examples: Rectangle, Oval, Round Rectangle, Shape tools.
 `LinearTool`             | Click-and-drag to define a line between two points.
 Example: Line tool.
 `PathTool`               | Click-and-drag to define a free-form path on the canvas.
 Examples: Paintbrush, pencil, eraser tools.